 - Find services in your community through Ending Violence Association of BC.

-- Connect with an advocate or Aboriginal support person to help navigate the Justice System.
+- Connect with an advocate or Indigenous support person to help navigate the Justice System.

 You an also create a safety plan: